PydPiper/pylightxl/README.md

 #### **Limitations**:
  - Does not support .xls (excel 97-2003 worksheet).
  - Does not support worksheet cell data more than 536,870,912 cells (32-bit list limitation)

 #### **In-work version 1.4**
 - new-feature: write new excel file from pylightxl.Database (done and tested)
 - new-feature: write to existing excel file from pylightxl.Database (working on it)

 #### **Why pylightxl over pandas/openpyxl**
-- **(compatability +1, small lib +1)** pylightxl has no external dependencies (only uses python builtin standard libs)
+- **(compatibility +1, small lib +1)** pylightxl has no external dependencies (only uses python built-in standard libs)
-- **(compatability +1)** pylightxl was written to be compatible for python 2.7-3+ under one single pylightxl version.
+- **(compatibility +1)** pylightxl was written to be compatible for python 2.7-3+ under one single pylightxl version.
 It does not impose rules on users to switch versions
-- **(small lib +1)** pylightxl was written to simply read/write, thereby making the library small without any bells or whiles which makes it easy to compile with pyinstaller and other packagers
+- **(small lib +1)** pylightxl was written to simply read/write, thereby making the library small without any bells or whiles which makes it easy to compile with PyInstaller and other packagers
 - **(user friendly +1)** pylightxl was written to be as pythonic and easy to use as possible.
-Core developers actively survey stackoverflow questions on working with excel files to tailor the API for most common problems.
+Core developers actively survey Stack Overflow questions on working with excel files to tailor the API for most common problems.
-- **(see [xlrd](https://xlrd.readthedocs.io/en/latest/) before pylightxl)** Note that xlrd library is very similar in values to pylightxl, but with much more functionality!
+- **(see [xlrd](https://xlrd.readthedocs.io/en/latest/) before pylightxl)** Note that the xlrd library is very similar in values to pylightxl, but with much more functionality!
 Please take a look at [xlrd](https://xlrd.readthedocs.io/en/latest/) to see if it is a good fit for your project.
   So why pick pylightxl over xlrd that has much more to offer?
 Currently, xlrd does not have any active developers.
-Pylightxl is a new library aimed to help solve current excel data issues (as surveyed by stackoverflow), please submit your suggestions to help improve this library together
+Pylightxl is a new library aimed to help solve current excel data issues (as surveyed by Stack Overflow), please submit your suggestions to help improve this library together

 ---